 5. You can build brand credibility.

 Building brand credibility is arguably one of the most important things a young company can do in order to ensure longevity, growth, and sustainability.
-The quickest way to do this in 2021 is through the utilization of the internet, i.e. what we’ve been talking about—digital marketing.
+The quickest way to do this is through the utilization of the internet, i.e. what we’ve been talking about—digital marketing.
+Luckily, digital marketing for small businesses has become easily accessible.

 Content marketing studies actually show that the most digitally ubiquitous and active brands are the ones with the most credibility.
 Through carefully curated content, a company can establish its voice in a sea of similar products and services, address consumers’ concerns, and show that it understands how to stay relevant in an ever-changing market.